-- than 31 December 2021 and shall continue until the end of the employment, but no later than until the entitlement to old-age pension has been reached. - 2.
+- 1. Employees will be able to participate in this scheme until the end of the employment, but no later than until the entitlement to old-age pension has been reached. - 2.
 Participation is open to employees who have been employed by the employer for at least ten years prior to participation.
 An expansion of the number of working hours within one year before participation in this scheme will not be taken into account for the purposes of applying Article 6.13. - 3.
 The application for participation must be submitted to the employer in writing no later than three months before the desired starting date.
 The employer will respond to this request within four weeks after receiving the application. - 4.
 Participation in the scheme will only be possible once the long-term accumulated leave, as referred to in Article 5.5 of the CAO, has been taken in full and any accumulated leave has been reduced to the maximum amount of annual holiday hours to which the employee is entitled each year under their original employment contract. - 5.
 The employer may refuse participation in the event of substantial business interests or a disproportionate increase of the work pressure of the employee and/or that of their colleagues.
 The employer may defer participation until no later than the start of the subsequent academic year in the event of serious operating difficulties in relation to reallocation of the vacant hours. - 6.
 Employees with a partial occupational disability may take part in the scheme insofar as that is possible within their reintegration obligations.
 In the event that a participant should become fully incapacitated for work, participation can be terminated prematurely on the employee's request.
 In the event that a participant should become fully incapacitated for work on a long-term basis, participation in the scheme will end after nine months of occupational disability and the employee will revert to the number of working hours that applied immediately before participation in this scheme. - 7.
 Employees who participate in the Senior Staff Scheme referred to in Articles B11 and B12 of the CAO shall be excluded from participation.
 In the local consultative body, parties can agree that any employee who participates in the locally agreed upon senior staff scheme is excluded from participation.

-Article 6.16 Evaluation and hardship clause
+Article 6.16 Hardship clause

-- 1. The parties to the collective agreement will be evaluating the scheme in the interim, prior to the end date of this cao, as to its budget neutrality, its impact on recruitment and advancement and with regard to the work pressure.
-A final evaluation will take place by 1 October 2021 at the latest. - 2.
 If participation in, or the application of, this scheme leads to consequences to be deemed unfair and/or unreasonable for the employee, the employer shall modify the regulations on the employee's request.